hiki-t/aisf24_solo_project/_sources/intro.md

 By making this adjustment,
 I successfully replicated superposition in the linear model with highly sparse features.
-The 49 dim neural representations were mapped onto multiple feature directions within the 2 dim autoencoder's hidden layer neurons.
+The 49 neural representations were mapped onto multiple feature directions within the autoencoder's 2 hidden layer neurons.
-However, the exact nature of these feature representations—whether they were orthogonal, antipodal, pentagonal, or followed a more complex geometric structure—remains unclear.
+However, the exact nature of these feature representations — whether they are orthogonal, antipodal, pentagonal, or followed a more complex geometric structure — remains unclear.

-This finding suggests a potential avenue for future research: investigating the development of feature geometry in more complex datasets, such as MNIST.
+This finding suggests a potential avenue for future research: investigating the development of feature geometry in real datasets, such as MNIST.

 See <b>Figure 2</b> for visual summary of Exp2 result.